Ankurgupta271/ELEVATE-LABS-INTERNSHIP/README.md

 #### Example

-Enter first number: 10
+-Enter first number: 10
-Enter second number: 5
+-Enter second number: 5
-Select operation:
+-Select operation:
 1. Addition
 2. Subtraction
 3. Multiplication
 4. Division
 3
-The result is: 50.00
+-The result is: 50.00
 Do you want to perform another calculation? (yes/no): no